Boiler Maintenance: Everything You Need to Know

 - Blow down the water column and gauge glass

-- Turn off burner control switch, observe response to flame failure
+- Turn off burner control switch, observe the response to flame failure

 - Observe operating control and high limit control